-Like human being, the soil cannot leave without ‘skin’ too.
-It is thus important to keep the soil covered by green such as legume and grasses.
-They also provide carbon in the soil when they are chopped and mowed in the soil.
-Legume is well known of its nitrogen-fixing property, while grass is good for soil structure as it is deep-rooted.
+Like human being, the soil cannot live without its “skin” too.
+It is important to keep the soil covered with plants such as legume and grasses.
+They feed carbon to the soil when growing and can be chopped and mowed in the soil to release nutrients.
+Legume is well known of its nitrogen-fixing property, while grass is good for soil structure for being deep-rooted.
 A combination of different cover crops serves multiple purposes.

-Planting different vegetables, flowers, edible or not and herbs are important as the varieties above soil is related to the diversities of life beneath soil.
+Planting different vegetables, flowers, edible or not, and herbs are important as the varieties above soil support the diversity of life beneath soil.

 - Spray compost Tea